zheyue/Data_Visualization/README.md

 # Data_Visualization
- This project basically use python and plotly visualize the GDP and military spending data  among 10 countries for 7years
+ This project basically use python and plotly visualize the GDP and military spending data  among 10 countries for 6 years